 Although most people don’t deliberately choose to affect the planet negatively, our choices remain crucial.
 We rely heavily on how our manufacturing systems operate and dictate the emissions of greenhouse gases, landfill waste, and the like.
 If we want to create harmony between humans and nature, we must pursue sustainable living.

 Today, we’re seeing innovative changes to maintain this harmony.
 We have electric cars, sustainable public transportation, and systems to reduce waste.
-The way some nations produce electricity is changing, and we can experience the rise in recycled materials.
+The way some nations produce electricity is changing, and we can experience a rise in recycled materials.